masher92/GEOG_5790/Assignment2/ReadMe.md

 * The number of points within this range that each point should have.

 ## License
-The code is open-source and licensed according to the MIT license provided in the repository parent directory.
+This project is licensed using the MIT license - see LICENSE.txt for further details.

-## Example usage?
+## Example usage
+A test datsa set is provided in the repository, containing all the files needed to run the program.